 And for the first hour, all is going well.
 Then the sun hots up, the legs start feeling it, blister hotspots start niggling.
 We come across the Oz/Irish trio of energizer bunnies sitting in the shade of a small tree having a refreshing drink, and join them for a rest, take off our shoes and socks and free the camino ten.

 The second hour is spent chasing the colourful packs in front of us, and conversation seems to have dried up, so we carry on in companionable silence.
 He’s got chocolate, I have peanuts, we chomp down the extra energy and dab cold water on our foreheads and necks.
-Crunch, crunch.
+Crunch, crunch, crunch.
+Same, same, same.

 The third hour has nothing much going for it apart from the fact that we are now nearer than we were before, and finally catch up with the girls in front of us.
 This sparks new conversations and new energy, and so it is that we roll into town in a chatty and giggly group of five, heading straight for the Blue Bar for a cold drink.
 Or two.
 I make a very short stop at albergue Vive tu Camino en route to bag a bed, leave my pack there and join the group outside the bar.